4. Monitoring & the Driver App

 In this article: We look at the live portion of the job: how drivers interact with the mobile app to record timestamps and signatures, and how you can monitor their progress in real-time via the Traffic Sheet.

-Once schedules are confirmed, the work moves into the hands of your drivers.
-This section covers how they complete their work and how you track their progress in real-time.
+Once schedules are confirmed, the work moves from the planning stage into the hands of your drivers.
+As drivers execute their routes, the system captures real-time updates from the road, providing the office with visibility of the job's progress.
 Once all parts of an order have been delivered, its status will change to Complete.

 4.1 The TransMaS Driver App